If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 Getting a passport holder like this is a great idea.

-8. Don’t Get Fancy with Your Clothes
+8. Don’t Get Fancy With Your Clothes

 You can feel put together and wear what makes you feel confident about yourself, but try to go for clothes that don’t have too many bells and whistles involved.